 WCB Nova Scotia is the province’s provider of workplace injury insurance.

-- Pursuant to the Workers’ Compensation Act, we provide workplace injury insurance to workers and employers in Nova Scotia.
-Every day, our employees work to reduce the human and financial impact of workplace injury.
-We work to prevent workplace injuries, but when it occurs, we are there to provide security from its impact to workers and their families.
+Pursuant to the Workers’ Compensation Act, the Workers’ Compensation Board provides workplace injury insurance to workers and employers in Nova Scotia.
+The WCB works to reduce the human and financial impact of workplace injury.
+They inform and inspire Nova Scotians in the prevention of workplace injury, but when it occurs, they provide security from its impact to workers and their families, in support of healthy and safe return to work

-- We are a leader in Nova Scotia’s growing workplace safety culture.
+We are a leader in Nova Scotia’s growing workplace safety culture.
 Our social marketing campaigns spark important conversations and behaviour changes related to workplace safety.
-Guided by the momentum of the Workplace Safety Strategy, we work together with our partners to make Nova Scotia the safest place to work in Canada.

 WCB Facts and Figures